Material Replenishment with Kanban: A Comprehensive Guide for Manufacturers

 Step 3: Prepare Your Team

-• Provide comprehensive training on Kanban principles and benefits
+• Provide comprehensive training on kanban principles and benefits

 • Clearly explain new roles and responsibilities

-• Address concerns and resistance proactively
+• Proactively address concerns and resistance

-• Ensure leadership visibly supports the initiative
+• Ensure visible leadership support

 Step 4: Start Small and Scale

-Rather than attempting a facility-wide rollout immediately:
+Rather than a facility-wide rollout, take an incremental approach:

-• Implement the system in the pilot area and monitor closely
+• Implement and monitor closely

 • Make adjustments based on real-world performance